 Tax Relief and Tax Rebate

 Tax Rebate: If your total taxable income is less than Rs 5,00,000 then you can claim a tax rebate up to Rs 12,500.
 The total taxable income is calculated after deducting all the deductions, exemptions, and allowances.
-The tax rebate is available under the existing and new tax regimes.
+The tax rebate is available under the old and new tax regimes.

 Tax Relief: If you have received any arrears of salary during the financial year then you can claim tax relief under section 89.